yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/loader-1.md

 ---
 ## Keep loader

-By default, Yuno will stop the loading after processing transaction operations.
+By default, Yuno stops the loading after processing transaction operations.
 You can make it persist via YunoConfig by setting `keepLoader: true`.

 ```swift
 Yuno.initialize(